matthewearl/matthewearl.github.io/_posts/2021-06-16-quake-blender.md

 to face the opposite direction then the intersection would now be nil and the light would (correctly) not be sampled.

-As you can see, it works better than the unreduced system, and a lot better than the system that simply samples all lights:
+This works better than unreduced system, and as you can see, a lot better than the system that simply samples all lights:

 <figure class="figure">